Instapaper/obsidian-instapaper/README.md

 ## Feedback

-Please send feedback to: support@help.instapaper.com
+Please send general feedback to: support@help.instapaper.com

+[Code contributions](CONTRIBUTING.md) for improvements are also welcome.

 ## License